 Now before you publish your resource library to the world, let’s get to step 4 & populate it with your content, as well as go through some design options for you to consider.

 Now as far as the basic design of your resource library goes, you have two options.
-Either to use the features of your theme to create a layout that you’re happy with or to use a plugin like the Grid or Essential Grid.
-(Both of which come free with the X Theme.)
+Either use the features of your theme to create a layout that you’re happy with or to use a plugin like the Grid or Essential Grid.

 I personally prefer to do the designing like I would a regular blog post or resource page.
 This means that in the resource library page you’ve already made, all you need to do is add some text introducing visitors to your free resource library, add some media & include a few links for your readers to download the free content & you’re good to go.